 1.)
 Dig for diamonds at The Herkimer Diamond Mines

 The Herkimer Diamond Mines are home to unique double-terminated quartz crystals that are believed to be 500 million years old.
-You can visit the above ground mines and search for these crystals, and are free to keep whatever you find.
-You can also visit the gift shop, experience a variety of dining options, the kiddos can attend a STEM camp, or enjoy the outdoors at the nearby KOA Campgounds.
+You can visit the above ground mines and search for these crystals and are free to keep whatever you find.
+You can also visit the gift shop, experience a variety of dining options, the kiddos can attend a STEM camp, or enjoy the outdoors at the nearby KOA Campgrounds.

 - Hours: April through November 9am to 5pm daily

 - Cost: $14 for ages 13 and up, $12 for ages 5 to 12, and free for ages 4 and under (admission includes the use of a rock hammer, zip lock bag, and mining information).

 2.)
 See a show at the Stanley Theater

 The Stanley theater is a historic Baroque movie palace that has a long history dating back to 1928.
 The interior design is quite extensive with stunning details, including lions, Indian faces, angels, and cherubs.
 The theater is still alive today with performances throughout the year, including musicals such as Cats, The Color Purple, Scrooge, The Nutcracker and the occasional musical concert.

 - Hours: Varies, visit their website for show times